BradleySappington/webbpsf/README.rst

 .. image:: https://img.shields.io/badge/ascl-1504.007-blue.svg?colorB=262255
    :target: http://ascl.net/1504.007

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+ADVISORY:
+Due to breadth of functionality
+WebbPSF IS BEING MIGRATED TO THE STPSF (Space Telescope PSF) NAMESPACE THIS REPOSITORY WILL NO LONGER BE MAINTAINED
+IT CAN STILL BE USED AS-IS AND WILL RUN BY INHERITING STPSF VERSION 2.0 PLEASE DISCONTINUE USE AND BEGIN USING STPSF.
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 WebbPSF produces simulated PSFs for the James Webb Space Telescope, NASA's flagship infrared space telescope.
 WebbPSF can simulate images for any of the four science instruments plus the fine guidance sensor, including both direct